Establish a New Child Support Order

 4. Parents may correct information, request a hearing, or consent to the terms.

-• If neither parent contacts the Oregon Child Support Program within 30 days, the proposed order will be finalized 34 days after it was served.
+• If neither parent contacts the Oregon Child Support Program within 30 days, the proposed order is finalized 34 days after service.

-• If the Child Support Program receives information about corrections that are needed, there may be an additional 30 days for either parent to take action after the proposed order is amended.
+• If the Oregon Child Support Program receives information about corrections that are needed, there may be an additional 30 days for either parent to respond after the proposed order is amended.

-• If a hearing is requested, additional steps to take.
+• If a hearing is requested, there are additional steps to take.
 Please see Administrative Hearings Process for information.

-The effective date of a child support order is the date the order is final.
+The effective date of a child support order is the first of the month the order is signed as final.